Monday, December 05, 2011

 can be on the same site or on another domain.

 Annotating pages as substantially similar content

-- http://www.example.com/ - contains the general homepage of a website, in Spanish
+- https://www.example.com/ - contains the general home page of a website, in Spanish

 If you specify a regional subtag, we'll assume that you want to target that region.